Defelo/fastapi-template/README.md

-  poe coverage      # run unit tests with coverage poe alembic         # use alembic to manage database migrations poe migrate         # run database migrations
+  poe coverage      # run unit tests with coverage poe alembic         # use alembic to manage database migrations poe migrate         # run database migrations poe jwt             # generate a jwt with the given payload and ttl in seconds
 ```